TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/34 - Nahum/Nahum 1/Nahum 1.9.md

 ---

-What do ye devise against Jehovah? he will make a full end; affliction shall not rise up the second time.
+What do you plot against Yahweh?
+He will make a full end.
+Affliction won't rise up the second time.